Skip to content

 Method 1: Jibe to switch

-1. Starting position
+1. Starting Position

-3. Changing the wing side
+3. Changing wing side

-5. End of the curve and recovery
+5. End of turn and relaunch

 In summary